NWoodsman/ScratchPad/README.md

 - An http server runs on port 63001 and serves a single http file.
 - A WebSocket server runs on port 63000 and synchronizes all the client updates.

+  __Caution!
+This repo is not security hardened and uses no encryption.
+Anything pasted in the scratchpad is transmitted in the clear!
+Do not use for sensitive information!__

 ## Dependencies
 - Python3
 - websockets